socialviolation/asciiban/README.md

 the GitHub repository: https://github.com/social-violation/asciiban

 ## License
-This tool is released under the MIT License.
+This tool is released under the GPL-3.0 License.
 See the LICENSE file for details.